ibm-cloud-architecture/refarch-integration-utilities/docs/ConfigureSecureGateway.md

 ![](sg-tls-view.png)

 Once done the new destination is added, and using the gear icon it is possible to access the detail of the destination configuration.
-The TLS options below presents the matching setting of the previous high level view.
+The TLS options below presents the settings of the previous high level view.
 ![](sg-tls-options.png)
 So we need to update the certificate.
 The `apicgw.pem` is a file created by executing the following command on any server/host where the API Connect server can be reached (IP address in this example of 172.16.50.8):
 ```